MagicianPL/Stonersi/README.md

   - You can accept specific post or you can reject it
 - Visit page on dashboard where you can see all of these rejected posts (by moderator or admin)
   - You can accept specific post or delete it completly
+- You have also possibility to delete any comment

 ## As a moderator you can: